 I offer a professional, empathic approach, in which clients can explore their issues, without being judged or being offered advice.
-I believe that life events and childhood experiences can affect people's well being, emotional health and relationships.
-I strongly believe that people have the capacity to fulfil their own unique potential, and can be supported to find answers and a way forward which feels right for them.
-Each of us is different and has different needs at any given time and as an integrative counsellor, I am able to incorporate a range of "tools" from various models of counselling to suit individual needs.
-My therapeutic approach is based on Humanistic/Person Centred, Psychodynamic and Transpersonal theory; and I also have an understanding of Cognitive Behavioural Therapy (CBT) techniques and am able to integrate these where appropriate.
+As you will be aware, life events and childhood experiences can affect people's current well being, emotional health and relationships.
+I believe that people have the capacity to fulfil their own potential, and can be supported to find answers and ways forward which feel right for them.
+Each of us is different and has different needs at any given time and as an integrative counsellor, I work with a range of approaches from various models of counselling to suit your individual needs.
+My therapeutic approach is based on Humanistic/Person Centred, Psychodynamic and Transpersonal theory; and I also have an understanding of Cognitive Behavioural Therapy (CBT), which gives me a range of helpful tools to utilise when appropriate.

 Foundation Degree in Integrative Counselling (Greenwich University)